breezeight/rails-docker/README.md

 # rails-docker Image

 This image is supposed to serve as a base image for Rails applications following certain conventions.
+It's based on [Phusion's passenger-ruby21 image](https://github.com/phusion/passenger-docker).

 ## Assumptions

 * Rails app is on the same level as Dockerfile (probably repository root)
 * Gemfile and Gemfile.lock exist
 * Before building, `bundle package --all` has been run, so at least all private Gems were put into `vendor/cache`.
-You might want to use a script like [example/prepare_docker_build.sh](prepare_docker_build.sh) to do this.
+You might want to use a script like [prepare_docker_build.sh](example/prepare_docker_build.sh) to do this.

 ## Things this Dockerfile does